The best sales to shop today: Roomba, Echo Dot, Yankee Candles and more - CNN Underscored

 iRobot Roomba Robot Vacuums (starting at $199; amazon.com)

 Hands-off cleaners will appreciate these deals on a range of Roombas at Amazon.
-With their patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robo vacs boasts top notch suction power (of varying degrees, depending on the model you choose) — perfect for those who are dealing with a lot of dirt on a daily basis.
-Their high-efficiency filters captures 99% of all allergens, pollen and particles as small as 10 microns.
+With its patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robo vacs boasts top-notch suction power (of varying degrees, depending on the model you choose) — perfect for those who are dealing with a lot of dirt on a daily basis.
+Its high-efficiency filters capture 99% of all allergens, pollen and particles as small as 10 microns.

 Cosori Air Fryer Max XL ($99.98, originally $119.99; amazon.com)